 Our U.S. operations have also been certified by Health Canada as compliant with the GMP requirements outlined in Part 3 of the Canadian Natural Health Products Regulations.
 Health Canada is the department of the Canadian government with responsibility for national public health.
 Health Canada has initiated work to modernize its regulatory system for food and health products.
-Health Canada plays an active role in ensuring access to safe and effective drugs and health products while giving high priority to public safety and strives to provide information needed to make healthy choices and informed decisions regarding one's health.
-NAI was issued its initial certification by Health Canada in December 2011 and received its most recent renewal in December 2016 which is valid until December 5, 2019.
+Health Canada plays an active role in ensuring access to safe and effective drugs and health products while giving high priority to public safety and strives to provide information needed to make good choices and informed decisions regarding one's health.
+NAI was issued its initial certification by Health Canada in December 2011 and received its most recent renewal in November 2019, which is valid until December 2022.
 This approval demonstrates another level of regulatory compliance by NAI, and may also ease the approval process for our customers who import products into Canada.

 During March 2015, our Vista California facility became certified as an Organic Processor and Handler by Natural Food Certifiers (NFC).
 This certification demonstrates our facility meets the USDA National Organic Program standards and allows our contract manufacturing and packaging services to include products labeled as Organic.
-The certification requires annual renewal and was last renewed in January 2019.
+The certification requires annual renewal and was last renewed in November 2019.
 We are registered with the State of California, Department of Public Health Food and Drug Branch as an organic processor.
 Additionally, we are certified by various Rabbinical and Halal authorities to produce Kosher and Halal certified products.
-These certifications guarantee that the facility, processes, and ingredients of certified products have been reviewed and found to be in compliance with the strict dietary laws of the respective Jewish and Muslim communities.
+These certifications guarantee the manufacturing facility and processes for, and the ingredients of, certified products have been reviewed and found to be in compliance with the strict dietary laws of the respective Jewish and Muslim communities.

 NAIE operates a manufacturing, warehousing, packaging and distribution facility in Manno, Switzerland.
 In January 2004, NAIE obtained a pharmaceutical license from the Swissmedic Authority of Bern, Switzerland to process pharmaceuticals for packaging, import, export and sale within Switzerland and other countries.
-In March 2007, following the expansion of NAIE's manufacturing facilities to include powder filling capabilities, NAIE obtained an additional pharmaceutical license from the Swissmedic Authority certifying that NAIE's expanded facilities conform to GMP.
+In March 2007, following the expansion of NAIE's manufacturing facilities to include powder filling capabilities, NAIE obtained an additional pharmaceutical license from the Swissmedic Authority certifying that NAIE's expanded facilities conform to their GMPs.
 In January 2013, following the additional upgrade of NAIE's manufacturing facilities to include the manufacture of pharmaceuticals, NAIE obtained an additional pharmaceutical approval from the Swissmedic Authority certifying that NAIE's upgraded facilities conform to GMP.
 We believe these licenses and NAIE's manufacturing capabilities help strengthen our relationships with existing customers and improve our ability to develop relationships with new customers.
-NAIE's last Swissmedic inspection was conducted in February 2018.
-The renewed certification was issued in April 2018 and is valid until February 2021.
+NAIE's last Swissmedic inspection was conducted in August 2020 and we expect the renewed certification to be issued in the second quarter of fiscal 2021.

-In addition to our operations in the U.S. and Switzerland, we have had a representative in Japan for many years who provides a range of services to our customers currently present in or seeking to expand into the Japanese market and other markets in the Pacific Rim.
-These services include regulatory and marketing assistance along with guidance and support in adapting products for these markets.
 In March 2019, the Japanese Minister of Health, Labor, and Welfare approved beta-alanine for use in Japanese food products.
-We have partnered with Shimizu Chemical Corporation to provide exclusive distribution of CarnoSyn® beta-alanine in Japan.
+We have partnered with Shimizu Chemical Corporation of Hiroshima Japan to provide exclusive distribution of our CarnoSyn® and SR CarnoSyn® beta-alanine in Japan.